karmada-io/website/docs/contributor/cherry-picks.md

   ```

   - Be aware the cherry pick script assumes you have a git remote called
-    `upstream` that points at the Karmada github org.
+    `upstream` that points to the Karmada github org.

   - You will need to run the cherry pick script separately for each patch
     release you want to cherry pick to.
 Cherry picks should be applied to all